drfraser/Railcron/README.md

 single database (i.e. server 1 fetches files, server 2 with more CPUs processes the large ones).
 Refer to the function "update_newfile_block()" for more information.

+A flow can be standalone tested by running "python flows/<flow file.py> <name of flow>".
+Either a specific flow can be executed or all of them, if "all" is specified.
+An orion.db database will be created which can be deleted to reset the state of the system.

 ### TODO